 Also, I have gleaned much running wisdom from my friend/local PT/mountain runner extraordinaire Simon “the GOAT” Guttierrez–who is like a fast Yoda/Buddha/Dahli Lama/Guru runner person thing–who keeps my brain in check and keeps me from getting the cart ahead of the horse while I’m in this maddening, neuroses-inducing purgatory of not-completely-injured-but-definitely-not-healthy-either, and has made me realize that time IS in fact on my side and that if I want to do any fun/rad stuff in this sport in the future then quite frankly, I need to be more patient and less of a dumbass (he is a little more polite and articulate than that) and take advantage of that fact.

 Seriously, I go in there with my impassioned speech/rant (that I rehearsed in the car on the way there, and probably in the shower before that) about how I am DONE taking time off from now until FOREVER and I am going to get back at it RIGHT NOW TODAY IMMEDIATELY because Zermatt waits for no one, foot be damned and it can fall right off for all I care!
 It deserves it!
 Get out of my life Foot!
 What good are you?
 Who even needs feet anyway?!
-Then he proceeds to calmly and smilingly crush my soul with his perfectly rational logic, and then somehow I walk out feeling as though a conservative, patient, big-picture approach is perfectly wise and reasonable, even if it means another 3 months (although I absolutely refuse to believe it will be that long), and I’m all like calm about it which is weird and I’m concerned.
+Then he proceeds to calmly and smilingly crush my soul with his perfectly sound and rational logic, and then somehow I walk out feeling as though a conservative, patient, big-picture approach is perfectly wise and reasonable, even if it means another 3 months (although I absolutely refuse to believe it will be that long), and I’m all calm about it and okay with it which is weird and uncharacteristic and I’m concerned.
 He’s like a magician too!
 How does he do it?
 He has also inspired me with epic tales of conquering Mt.
 Washington on 13 weeks of training on an elliptical and 3 days of running prior to race day, so I’ve got that going for me.
 At the least it would make a cool story.
 Mostly though he keeps telling me to “listen to my body,” but to be quite honest I am still not really sure how that works.

 Nonetheless, for the time being I have to respect the threshold that I’ve got, even if it’s nothing like what I’m used to being able to do.
 I would rather not say exactly what said threshold is because it’s embarrassing, but lets just say I’m right there with my high school freshman self as far as mileage and intensity goes (and I was a 30-plus minute 5k girl at that time so…).
 I’ve also picked Anita Ortiz’s brain since she dealt with the same thing a long time ago but fared a bit less well, but it should be noted that she is still a total badass regardless, so that’s comforting!
 So thankfully, I’m surrounded by people who are a lot smarter than me.
-Those Masters runners, they know their stuff!
+Those Masters runners, they know their stuff.
 Even if only because they’ve F-ed up enough times to figure most things out the hard way.

 As Simon says, “If we could all train as hard and as much as we wanted and never get hurt?
 Well, let’s just say that’s what Heaven is for.”